4.71 from 55 reviews

 Instructions

-• Preheat oven to 350° and spray a 6 count large muffin tin with cooking spray.
-Cook quinoa according to package directions.
-Typically you rinse the quinoa, then place 1 cup quinoa and 1 1/2-2 cups water in a saucepan.
+• Cook the quinoa according to package directions.
+Typically you rinse the quinoa, then place 1 cup quinoa and ~2 cups water or broth in a saucepan.
 Bring to simmer, turn heat down, put on a lid and let cook for 15-20 minutes.

 • Spoon the mixture into the muffin tins (I use a 1/2 cup measuring cup for this part so each muffin is the same size).
-Bake for 20 minutes or until muffins are set in the middle (you shouldn't be able to see any liquid).
+Really pack the mixture in each cavity!

 • Remove from the oven and let cool for 10 minutes.
-Gently run a knife around the edges to loosen and pop our the muffins.
-Enjoy warm as is or with hot sauce, avocado, etc.
+Gently run a knife around the edges to loosen or pop the muffins out of the silicone liners.
+Enjoy warm with hot sauce, avocado, fresh fruit, etc.

 Video